New York Red Bulls: New York Red Bulls II

 New York Red Bulls II was established in 2015.
 It is a reserve team that competes in the USL Championship, the second tier of the American soccer pyramid.
 The team plays its home matches at MSU Soccer Park at Pittser Field in Montclair, New Jersey.

 The fully professional team completed its inaugural USL season with a 12–10–6 record in fourth place of the Eastern Conference.
 The team won its first playoff game against Pittsburgh Riverhounds and advanced as far as the Eastern Conference semifinals in the 2015 USL Playoffs.

 A New York Red Bulls team mostly composed of NYRB II players defeated Chelsea F.C. in a 2015 friendly.

 In 2016, New York Red Bulls II defeated the Swope Park Rangers 5–1 in the 2016 United Soccer League Final winning their first United Soccer League Championship and became the first Major League Soccer-owned team to win the United Soccer League title.

 The team was coached by former Red Bull and New York native John Wolyniec from its founding until the end of the 2021 season.
-He was replaced by former Seattle Sounders academy director Gary Lewis, with a plan to transition the reserve side into the newly-created MLS Next Pro in 2023.
+He was replaced by former Seattle Sounders FC academy director Gary Lewis, with a plan to transition the reserve side into the newly created MLS Next Pro in 2023.
+Lewis failed to last half a season, with former Red Bulls player and long-time second-team assistant Ibrahim Sekagya taking over on an interim basis before being given the job permanently ahead of the 2023 season.

+Sekgaya was promoted to become an assistant coach for the first team and remain head coach of the second team in 2024.
+However, in 2025, Sekgaya was given the assistant role with the first team full-time and replaced by ex-MetroStar and US international Michael Bradley.

 Academy

 The New York Red Bulls Academy is the multi-layered youth system of the New York Red Bulls.
 It is the first cost-free program in MLS that provides a professional soccer training environment for youth players in the New York metropolitan area.
 The soccer programs are operated as part of a global approach to player development.
+The club has produced seven players from its academy (Sean Davis, Connor Lade, Kyle Duncan, John Tolkin, Alex Muyl, Omir Fernandez and Daniel Edelman) to play at least 100 matches in all competitions for the MLS side.
+In 2022, Tyler Adams became the club's first academy product to represent the United States at a World Cup.